-Release the clamp screw for the ground wire and pull the ground wire out of the bus bar.
-A pair of needle nose pliers works really well for grabbing a wire that’s buried behind other wires in the gutter of the breaker panel.
+Release the clamp screw for the ground wire and pull the ground wire out of the ground bus bar.
+A needle nose pliers work well for grabbing a wire that’s buried behind wiring in the breaker panel gutter:

-Next, unscrew the two screws on the cable clamp that holds the cable in place as it enters the the bottom of the panel.
-Carefully thread the black, white and ground wires out of the gutters, straighten the wires and pulls the cable out of the circuit breaker panel.
-I’m holding the cable with the wires removed from the panel in this photo:
+Loosen the two cable clamp screws that secures the cable as it enters the the bottom of the panel box.
+Carefully pull the black, white and ground wires out of the wire gutters, straighten the wires then pull the cable out of the circuit breaker panel.
+I’m holding the cable after removing it from the breaker panel in this photo:

-The circuit breaker is removed by carefully using the flat tip of screwdriver to lift the inside edge off the hot bus stab.
+The old circuit breaker is removed by carefully using the flat tip of screwdriver to pry it up from the hot bus stab.
 You need only lift it up an inch or so.

 Grasp the circuit breaker and lift it out of the panel: